nextgis/docs_ngweb/source/layers.rst

 WMS service
 ------------

 NextGIS Web software could perform as WMS server.
-This protocol is used to provide images for requested extent.
+This protocol is used to provide images with a requested extent.

 To deploy a WMS service you need to add a resource.
-To do it in actions pane "Create resource" click "WMS service" (see :numref:`admin_layers_create_wms_service`).
+In the "Create resource" actions pane click "WMS service" (see :numref:`admin_layers_create_wms_service`).

 .. figure:: _static/admin_layers_create_wms_service_eng.png
    :name: admin_layers_create_wms_service
    :align: center
    :width: 16cm

-   Selection of "WMS service" action.
+   Selection of "WMS service" action

 Create resource dialog for WMS service is presented on :numref:`ngweb_admin_layers_create_wms_service_name`.